 And they are finding their voice.
 Those who hold on to power in the church will resist.
 The powerful have nothing to hope in except their power.
 But look, God is revealing the truth behind the mask.
 These scandals are showing us the real state of the church.
 And just like in the parable of the great banquet – it’s those on the outside that are going to fill our churches.
 We need to be full of faith filled messy people.
 We need to welcome with rejoicing all those with messy lives who don’t look ‘respectable’ who challenge the status quo and our idea of who belongs on the church.
 A time of great repentance is needed.
 A revival is coming in a way those in power had never expected.

-I am frustrated with the church.
+I am frustrated with the things happening and being reported about the church.
 It’s slowness to wake up and open its doors, primarily to disabled people as that’s the area I know best, but to all others too.
 I can see God working to clean up the church and my hope is to be part of that revival.
 A church that lives the banquet parable is a messy church.
 It is a massive challenge to live Jesus’s radical open armed message of grace FOR ALL.
+But the church belongs to Jesus.
+No matter what we read in the press – He is working in the church to open the doors and fill up his house!

 My hubby and I are spending some time visiting other churches.
 We want to feel refreshed by different preaching and teaching, as well as see what goes on in our area.
 We are visiting different denominations and congregations.
 I am going with a view to observe and listen to the messages about disability and inclusion.
 I’m going to observe the demographic of the congregations and how people relate to us as strangers.
 I’m going to look at the place of women in the church.
 Already I’ve visited churches where it doesn’t even occur to them, and women are partnering with men as vicars, leaders and preachers and not just children’s or disability workers.
-(What I would really love is a church where I can reveal me and my messiness.
-I do hide behind a mask because I feel that if people really knew my story they would judge me.)
-I want a church that lives the banquet.
-I want to be in church with many ethnicities, disabilities, sexualities, family types and mental health.
-I want us to worship together, discover each other’s gifts and open the Bible together.
+We all want a church that lives the banquet.
+We all want to be in church with many people of all ethnicities, disabilities, sexualities, family types and mental health.
+We want to worship together, discover each other’s gifts and open the Bible together.
 Jesus knows everything and he loves us.
 That’s should be the standard we all live by.

 So let’s pray for revival.
 Let’s pray for repentance and change, for those in power to let go and let Jesus’s love, (his radical, messy, perfect love,) bring those left outside, in to the church.
 I’m excited because church like that is going to be exciting and relevant to our broken world.